 DEPUTY CHIEF U.S. PROBATION OFFICER.
-The primary operational responsibility for each Student Intern will be the Deputy Chief U.S. Probation Officer.
+The primary operational responsibility for each Student Intern will be the Deputy Chief U.S. Probation Officer, or the designated appointee, the Intern Coordinator.
 The duties will include but may not be limited to the following:

 - 1. Facilitate the development of and participate in the selection process for student candidates. - 2.
 Facilitate the placement of Student Interns from various colleges and universities. - 3.
-Facilitate the acquisition and final submission of all Student Intern evaluations, which will be based upon the feedback received from the various U.S. Probation Officer Mentors to whom the Student Intern may be assigned. - 4.
+Facilitate the acquisition and final submission of all Student Intern evaluations, which will be based upon the feedback received from the various U.S. Probation Officers to whom the Student Intern may be assigned. - 4.
 Facilitate the statistical data required for submission to educational institutions and reports that may be required by the Chief U.S. Probation Officer. - 5.
 Facilitate the evaluation of the Student Intern Program and make recommendations to the Chief U.S. Probation Officer as to modifications that may be required.